Table of Contents

 Hi [name],

 I’m [name] and I’d love to help answer your question.
-But before I can, there are a few bits of information I need to collect.
+Before I can, I need a few details:

 Thanks,